-I took the MBSR – Holiday Course on La Palma and I can especially recommend the way Esther teaches.
+I participated in a mindfulness training and I can especially recommend the way Esther teaches.
 The amount of topics is a bit of a challenge, but I had my aha-experiences every day.

 Esther’s experience has helped me in many ways to get into meditation more easily and, for example, to be more aware of my feelings.
 Her great empathy and patience, the subtle hints regarding the inner attitude, the supporting metaphors and images and all kinds of other hints helped me a lot.

 I can’t remember ever coming back from a vacation so relaxed and fulfilled.
 And it still lasts.

 Thanks a lot!

 My partner and I sought help in our relationship difficulties and, as an Englishman living in Germany, we needed it in the English language.
 I found in Esther’s support an unashamedly self-centred space in which I could express myself without any real language gap or problems.

 What I really value is that I did not have to dwell on negative childhood memories or past experiences.
 Rather her intuitive reading of, and focus on energy helped me to perceive and step out from compulsive thinking towards sensations in the body and feelings.
 In my wrestling need to understand, Esther was very patient, supportive and passionate, giving unconditional witness when I took the leap.